albatrosravageur/State-Estimator-for-Soft-Arm-SESA/README.md

 Then, the following GUI appear:
 ![GUI](images/GUI.png)

+Through this GUI, the user can change the configuration to fit the needs of its experiments.
+Here is a review of the different parameters that can be set through the GUI and how they could help you using this package.

+- Main parameters:

 If `calib/use_saved`, launch reads the file `calib/saved_file` and pushes it to the `rosparam`.
 If the